 add_action( 'wp_footer', 'add_js_to_wp_footer' );

-Lets create a function to process the ajax request and display our site description.
+Next create a function to process the request and display site description.

 function view_site_description(){